The School of Rock (2003)

 [they pound their fists together]

 Dewey Finn: [on sticking it to "The Man"] Yes!
 But, you can't just say it, man.
-You've gotta feel it in you're blood and guts!
+You've gotta feel it in your blood and guts!
 If you wanna rock, you gotta break the rules.
 You gotta get mad at the man!
 And right now, I'm the man.
 That's right, I'm the man, and who's got the guts to tell me off?
 Huh?
 Who's gonna tell me off?

 Freddy: Shut the hell up, Schneebly!